alexb7373/ai_course/README.md

 Worth noting:
 * 'aya' is a surprisingly mature model - producing good results
 * 'gpt-4o' is 'the king' anyway IMHO
-* 'mistral' created the story for children in English, instead of Czech
+* 'mistral','phi3' created the story for children - in English, instead of Czech
+* 'llama3' - responded in English only (did understand the prompt in Czech though)